angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 </form>
 ```

-The child form now seamlessly integrates with the parent form.
+The child form now integrates with the parent form.
 `RegistrationForm` as the main form component puts all things together: It holds the complete data model, applies the schemas (including the child schema), and manages form submission and validation.
 Parts of the form are passed to sub components like `IdentityForm`, which bind to the fields and handle their own UI logic.